TengBoonHuei/intel_ckt_training/README.md

   4. Silicon Dioxide (SiO2) Deposition
       #### Wet Oxidation: oxidizing atmosphere contains water vapor.
         * Temperature between 900C to 1000C
         * Rapid process

       #### Dry Oxidation: oxidizing atmosphere with pure oxigen.
         * Temperature ~1200C to achieve acceptable growth rate.
         * form better quality oxide layer.

       #### Atomic Layer Deposition (ALD)
         * mixing of chemicals on top of the surface to form oxide layer.

+  5. Isolation
+      * Individual devices in CMOS process need to be isolated from one another to prevent unexpected interactions.

+  6. Gate Oxide Creation
+      * Formation of thin gate oxide layer on the surface of the gate region.

+  7. Gate and Drain/Source Formation
+      *
+  8. Contacts and Metallization
+  9. Passivation
+  10. Metrology
 </details>